App Development: User Guide

 Versions and dependencies

 When building your Cordova or Flutter you may encounter errors depending upon the configuration you have used.
-You could encounter problem related to versions of your libraries, SDKs and dependencies.
-You will find solutions to these problems from the Internet search.
+You could encounter problems related to versions of your libraries, SDKs and dependencies.
+You will find solutions to these problems through the Internet search.
 Most are simple to fix, and you will wise up after some experience.

 Having an app is a great opportunity to interact with the users' devices and other apps on their device.
 Both Cordova and Flutter provide means of doing this.
 You should explore such opportunities and incorporate such features in your app.